CloudM-Migrate/documentation/Endpoint-Configuration-Guides/HostedExchange.md

 When migrating Microsoft as the destination Please follow the <a href="https://cloudm-migrate.github.io/documentation/Endpoint-Configuration-Guides/O365Tenant.html">0365 Endpoint Configuration</a>

-CloudM Migrate will perform a connection test against your O365 domain to verify that everything has been entered correctly.
+CloudM Migrate will perform a connection test against the O365 domain to verify that everything has been entered correctly.

 If this fails validate the information has been entered correctly.